michelleblom/STV-manipulator/README.md

 Follow the instructions provided to compile and run the simulator.

 To use our heuristics, download the STV-Manipulator repository and place the PublicService folder (downloaded via Andrew's repository, above) in the STV-Manipulator directory.
 Compile with the provided Makefile (you may need to modify this with alternate directories for dependences such as CPLEX, and if you are not using Linux).
+You will need to also run the Makefile in the SimPartial subfolder.

 The repository includes two sets of data files for the 2016 and 2019 Australian Federal Senate elections -- one in a standardised format developed by Andrew Conway; and one in a simpler format used by STV-Manipulator.
 We plan to migrate STV-Manipulator to use the one standardised format at some point in the future.
 These data files are located in the sub-directories: 2016, 2016/ACFORMAT, 2019, and 2019/ACFORMAT.